corbindavenport/creative-cloud-linux/README.md

 3. Open PlayOnLinux, go to Tools > Run a local script
 4. Select the install script you just downloaded

 After the setup process is finished, you can open Adobe Application Manager from PlayOnLinux to download and install the apps you need.
+After you download an app, you can add a PlayOnLinux shortcut for it by clicking Adobe Application Manager in the app list, clicking `Configure`, and clicking `Make a new shortcut from this virtual drive`.
+Then look for the app you need, like Photoshop.exe, and add it.

 If the installer crashes, see the [Troubleshooting page](https://github.com/corbindavenport/creative-cloud-linux/wiki/Troubleshooting).

 ## Background info